 • Safety monitoring of biological products and vaccines that derive from susceptible animals

-For specimen types other than those listed here, please call to confirm specimen acceptability and shipping instructions.
+Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
+For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.